 There is a lower coverage of rodent derived LASV sequences, with those from the primary reservoir M. natalensis forming fewer than one third of the sequences (n = 609), with substantially lower sampling of other possible rodent hosts, including other Mastomys species.
 Rodent sampling has not increased on the same trajectory as human samples despite increased sampling effort apparent from 2008 [9,15,31].
-The paucity of full segment sequences from rodents limits our understanding of viral radiation in rodent hosts, particularly from species which are not considered the primary reservoir, e.g. H. pamfi.
+There is substantial heterogeneity in the locations in which rodent and human samples are available.
+Despite a significant number of rodent samples being obtained from Guinea few human sequences are available from these locations.
+The inverse is true of Nigeria where the majority of human samples have been obtained, fewer than 80 rodent sequences have been obtained, and all of these from a single state.
+The paucity of full segment sequences from rodents, from limited geographic locations, limits our understanding of viral radiation in rodent hosts, particularly from species which are not considered the primary reservoir, e.g. H. pamfi.
 In the current literature, despite the initial report of LASV in H. pamfi in 2016, the most recent common ancestor appears in the late 1600s [9].
 It is therefore possible lineage VI and/or H. pamfi as a reservoir of LASV has gone undetected due to lack of sufficient sampling.

 There were several limitations to interpreting our data.
 A high number of sequences (70%) from Nigerian and Sierra Leonean samples correlate with the location of Lassa fever research programs, representing spatial ascertainment bias [32–34].
 From 2016 there was a substantial increase in the number of LASV sequences in the repository, this reflects increasing research effort, availability of sequencing platforms and increased data gathering during Lassa fever epidemics, such as in the 2018 Nigeria Lassa fever outbreak – the largest known to date [35].
 There are notably fewer recorded sequences of LASV from Benin, Togo, and Ghana, potentially suggesting a potential a gap in surveillance and research capacity in these locations or a lack of circulating LASV.
 Despite almost 40% of the original dataset being removed due to incomplete sequences (n=906) or missing data on country of sample collection (n=134) phylogenetic analysis on included samples demonstrated geographic clustering of LASV lineages, supporting previous research [8–10,29,36–39].
 LASV surveillance and case finding in Nigeria has improved since the establishment of the Nigerian Center for Disease Control in 2011, leading to an overrepresentation of LASV sequences from this region on GenBank [40].
 Therefore, it was possible to evaluate the data at a regional-level corroborating previous finding that lineages II and III show clustering aligning with the progression of their ancestry from North-East to South-West within Nigeria [7,41].